Save the date for CRN Pipeline in August 2024!

 Pipeline 2024 aims to build on this year’s sellout event, which saw more than 150 technology partners and 27 sponsors unpack business opportunities and grow their networks.

 This year’s event saw a shake-up of the Pipeline format, with the addition of more networking activities giving attendees and sponsors a chance to find like-minded peers to discuss business.
-See photos of this year’s Pipeline 2023, golf, beer tasting, expo, and some of the dinners and on-stage sessions and here, and the CRN Impact Awards night.
+See photos of this year’s Pipeline 2023, golf, expo, and some of the dinners and on-stage sessions, and the CRN Impact Awards night.

 Also new to the event this year was the appearance of several major end-user organisations, Tech Research Asia’s Trevor Clark with the inaugural CRN Australia 100:100 research report, and seven distributors giving their views on what IT firms should be focussing on in the year ahead.